KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 1. Not change the dataset, batch size, or architecture.
 2. Attain 3.28 val loss.

-To reduce the number of steps, record attempts are free to change the optimizer (algorithm and hyperparameters) as well as model initialization.
+To reduce the number of steps, record attempts are free to change the optimizer (algorithm or hyperparameters) as well as model initialization.

 ## Record history